-Here is a handy overview of the regulations that outline best practice for making your building accessible and efficient when moving people and the key differences between the types of passenger carrying lifts available.
+Here is a handy overview to the key acts, regulations and standards that outline best practice for making your building accessible and efficient when moving people.

 Sometimes, a physical feature of a building (or other premises) can make it more difficult for a person with impaired mobility to access.
-The Equality Act 2010 states that if you’re placing someone at a substantial disadvantage, you have a duty to make reasonable adjustments.
+The Equality Act 2010 (formerly DDA) states that if you’re placing someone at a substantial disadvantage, you have a duty to make reasonable adjustments.
 This is where a lift can play a part.
 This can be a step lift where it is not possible to provide a pit or a passenger moving lift to travel between floors.